About

 My father is an artist from Chicago, and professor for many years.
 He's the real artist of the family.
 His talent got him a summer scholarship at the Art Institute of Chicago in his teens to study drawing, and a long career as a professor and artist.
 I've been asking myself over the years if having an artist-father (he was always a father first) made it easier or harder for me to become an artist.
 The answer is really both, easier and harder.
 Easier because of his support and mentorship, and having lived with his abstract paintings on the wall my entire life, abstraction was familiar to me.
 There's a typical family photo of me opening presents on Christmas morning as a kid, and in the background this huge, wonderful abstract painting.
 Not every kids life.
 But, it was also harder.
 How do you move forward with your art when it's so far behind what he is doing?
 It can be especially crippling early on when your work is so woefully undeveloped by comparison.
 But you get over that, and eventually, just go about your own business.
 Back in the 1980's, he was doing these paintings playing off the Northern Renaissance painter Jan Van Eyck's, Arnolfini Wedding Portrait.
 I remember walking into one of his shows at a local college, and my mind was blown.
 They were so good, so expressive, and I think, in the end, the effect on me was to give me the courage to pursue an art of my own.
 And now, many years later, how forever grateful I am to have shared this experience of making art with my father.

 I got a late start, it was the middle of the '80's that I began thinking seriously about the idea of making art.
 I had a lot of ground to make up.
 I had over 200 college credits in a couple of different majors before I even started taking art classes, but I had been veering towards the liberal arts for a while.
+In '82 as a 20 year old college student, I got a real jolt in the mind from a brilliant Humanities professor up at Moorhead State, named James Stevens.
+A shock of white hair, a wicked sense of humor, and immersed in Russian literature (for sure, where I got my diabolical taste for it).
 By 1985, my brain was officially set on fire with Art.
-I read like crazy, Kafka, philosophy, Proust, the Russians (Turgenev, Dostoevsky, and Tolstoy), checked out a foot high stack of books on artists from the library on a weekly basis, and toted them them home on my bike rack.
+I read like crazy, Kafka, philosophy, Proust, the Russians (Chekhov, Turgenev, Dostoevsky, and Tolstoy), checked out a foot high stack of books on artists from the library on a weekly basis, and toted them home on my bike rack.

-The 90's began with me in the middle of a Master's program at Eastern Illinois University.
-The piece called, A Last Stand, a large pastel drawing was probably the first piece I ever had in a competitive art show.
-It was a show at Northwestern University in Evanston, IL.
+1990 found me in the middle of a Master's program at Eastern Illinois University.
+The piece called, A Last Stand, a large pastel drawing, was probably the first piece I ever had in a legit competitive art show.
+It was at Northwestern University in Evanston, IL.
 I framed it, loaded it into a cardboard box and mailed it with money from my teaching stipend.
-A week later, I received a call from the gallery saying that the drawing arrived with the plexi-glass smashed, but they would show it without the glass.
+A week later, I received a call from the gallery saying that the drawing arrived, but with the plexi-glass smashed – they would show it without the glass.
 I've since refined my shipping technique.

 After finishing up at Eastern Illinois University with a Masters of Art, I headed back home, moving to Minneapolis.
-Created in the basement of my Uptown apartment building, the large drawing titled, The Posse, 1991, was the first time I combined acrylic and pastel in my work.
+Created in the dingy basement of my Uptown apartment building, the large drawing titled, The Posse, 1991, was the first time I combined acrylic and pastel in my work.
 The picture is of 4 dastardly characters up to no good, a theme that never seems to go out of style.
-After a few years of working 2 and 3 part-time jobs, and painting in my "free" time, I decided to pursue Graphic Design, so went back to college for that.
+Completed less than a year after my thesis exhibition, it was better than anything I'd every done.
+After a few years of working 2 and 3 part-time jobs at a time (one at the Walker Art Center), and painting in my "free" time, I decided to pursue Graphic Design, so went back to college for that.
 But before my attention was taken away from art-making for a while, I landed in a show at the Minneapolis Institute of Art.
 So, was absolutely tickled that at least once in my life, I got to walk into the Institute, and see one of my paintings on the wall.

 SELECTED AWARDS AND EXHIBITIONS